Grand Marnier

 Grand Marnier ([ɡʁɑ̃ maʁnje]) is a French brand of liqueurs.
 The brand's best-known product is Grand Marnier Cordon Rouge, an orange-flavored liqueur created in 1880 by Alexandre Marnier-Lapostolle.
-It is made from a blend of Cognac brandy, distilled essence of bitter orange, and sugar, containing 40% alcohol (70 proof in the UK, 80 proof in the US).
+It is made from a blend of Cognac brandy, distilled essence of bitter orange, and sugar, containing 40% alcohol (70 British proof/ 80 US proof).
 It is commonly consumed "neat" as a cordial or a digestif, and can be used in mixed drinks and desserts.
 Popular examples of the latter include crêpes Suzette and crêpes au Grand Marnier.

 Aside from Cordon Rouge, the Grand Marnier line includes other liqueurs, most of which can be used similarly.

 History

 According to its official website, Grand Marnier's first distillery was built in 1827 by Jean Baptiste Lapostolle in the village of Neauphle-le-Château.
 His granddaughter Julia married Louis-Alexandre Marnier in 1876, and four years later, the Marniers released a signature cognac with Haitian bitter orange.

 Swiss hotelier César Ritz (1850–1918) reportedly came up with the name "Grand Marnier" for Marnier-Lapostolle, who in return helped him purchase and establish the Hotel Ritz Paris.
 During the extravagant Belle Époque, Grand Marnier was served in the Ritz Hotel as well as the Savoy Hotel.
 The brand has released anniversary editions of its well-known liqueur lines and became popular in the United States in the 1980s.

 On 15 March 2016, the Campari Group announced a friendly takeover offer for Société des Produits Marnier Lapostolle S.A., the owner of Grand Marnier.